LajosCseppento/koala-toolkit-lightroom/README.md

 The Smart Import functionality is designed to help you import photos into Lightroom without importing duplicates such as `*_display.jpg`.

 You probably only want to use Smart Import if you have problems with Lightroom's standard import dialog.
-Smart import imports all images from all library folders.
-It excludes trivial duplicates such as JPEG sidecar files.
+Smart Import imports all images from all library folders.
+It excludes only trivial duplicates such as JPEG sidecar files.
 However, if you do not build smart previews it is slower than Lightroom's standard import dialog.

 Note that Smart Import does not remove photos from your catalog that were removed from disk.
-You need to use the Synchronize feature of Lightroom Classic for this.
+You need to use the Synchronize feature of Lightroom Classic for that.

-So this is far from perfect, but fits very well in my workflow.
+This is far from perfect, but fits very well in my workflow.
 Let me know if you have any suggestions.

 ## Build All Smart Previews